nimbess/nimbess-specs/README.md

 request to this repo.

 ## License
-Nimbess is available under hte Apache 2.0 license.
+Nimbess is available under the Apache 2.0 license.
 See [LICENSE](LICENSE) file for details.